ajtejankar/jlmsg/README.md

 # JLMSG

-Or __Jekyll Like Minimal Static site Generator__ built with NodeJS.
+Or __Jekyll Like Minimal Static__ site __Generator__ built with NodeJS.
-This is not a drop-in replacement for Jekyll, but this can be nice starting point to make your own port of Jekyll with just the features you need.
+This is not a drop-in replacement for Jekyll, but this can be a nice starting point to make your own port of Jekyll with just the features you need.

 ## Installation

-You need NodeJS and Npm to run this program.
+You need NodeJS and Npm to install this program.

 ```
 npm i --save chigur/jlmsg